Noroff-FEU-Assignments/cross-course-project-Padletut/README.md

 ### Running

 To run the app, follow these steps:

-1. Ensure you have a running WordPress installation with the REST API enabled.
+Ensure you have a running server providing the product data.

-2. Open the project in VSCODE and run live server.
+Open the project in your preferred code editor and run a live server (e.g., Live Server in VSCode).

-3. Configure the API endpoint in constans.js JavaScript code to point to your WordPress REST API.
+Configure the API endpoint in the constants.js file to point to your server's API.

 ## Contributing